Kratos (KTOS)

 If you’ve followed StockStory for a while, you know we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can’t use accounting profits to pay the bills.

-Kratos burned through $41.3 million of cash in Q3, equivalent to a negative 11.9% margin.
-The company’s cash burn increased from $9.2 million of lost cash in the same quarter last year.
+Kratos burned through $12.1 million of cash in Q4, equivalent to a negative 3.5% margin.
+The company’s cash flow turned negative after being positive in the same quarter last year, suggesting its historical struggles have dragged on.

 9. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Kratos’s ROIC averaged 4.4 percentage point decreases each year.
-Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.
+Unfortunately, Kratos’s ROIC has stayed the same over the last few years.
+If the company wants to become an investable business, it must improve its returns by generating more profitable growth.

 10. Balance Sheet Assessment

-We were impressed by how significantly Kratos blew past analysts’ organic revenue and EBITDA expectations this quarter.
-On the other hand, its revenue and EBITDA guidance for next quarter fell short of Wall Street’s estimates.
-Overall, we think this was a mixed quarter.
-The market seemed to be hoping for a stronger outlook, and the stock traded down 6.9% to $84 immediately following the results.
+We were impressed by how significantly Kratos blew past analysts’ organic revenue expectations this quarter.
+We were also excited its revenue outperformed Wall Street’s estimates by a wide margin.
+On the other hand, its EBITDA guidance for next quarter missed and its revenue guidance for next quarter fell slightly short of Wall Street’s estimates.
+Zooming out, we think this was a good print with some key areas of upside.
+The stock remained flat at $90.70 immediately after reporting.

 12. Is Now The Time To Buy Kratos?

-Kratos isn’t a terrible business, but it isn’t one of our picks.
-Although its revenue growth was impressive over the last five years and is expected to accelerate over the next 12 months, its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
-And while the company’s projected EPS for the next year implies the company’s fundamentals will improve, the downside is its cash profitability fell over the last five years.
+Kratos isn’t a bad business, but we have other favorites.
+First off, its revenue growth was impressive over the last five years and is expected to accelerate over the next 12 months.
+And while Kratos’s relatively low ROIC suggests management has struggled to find compelling investment opportunities, its organic revenue growth has been marvelous.

-Kratos’s P/E ratio based on the next 12 months is 103x.
-At this valuation, there’s a lot of good news priced in - you can find more timely opportunities elsewhere.
+Kratos’s P/E ratio based on the next 12 months is 121.3x.
+This multiple tells us a lot of good news is priced in - we think there are better opportunities elsewhere.